Everything You Need to Know About TMS Therapy and Depression

 Although there’s a significant evidence base that says that TMS therapy does, indeed, relieve depression symptoms, scientists still aren’t sure exactly how this treatment interacts with the brain – and why it’s so effective.

-The current hypothesis is that the micro-pulses delivered during a TMS session affect the dorsolateral prefrontal cortex and “rewire” the communication between important neurotransmitters.
+The current hypothesis is that the micro-pulses delivered during a TMS session affect the dorsolateral prefrontal cortex and “rewire” the communication between networks of the brain.
 The stimulation activates important parts of the brain that aren’t functioning as they should because of depression; remember, the dorsolateral prefrontal cortex is one part of the brain that’s highly affected by depression.
 This is thought to especially improve symptoms of depression associated with these parts of the brain, like fatigue and low appetite.

 Although we don’t know for sure why TMS therapy works so well, what we do know is that it delivers necessary stimulation to important brain cells that are affected by depression.

 It’s normal to be nervous when considering a new treatment, especially when it’s something like TMS therapy which is so different from anything you’ve tried before.
 TMS therapy is a non-invasive procedure that’s generally safe and well-tolerated by most people.
 However, that doesn’t mean it’s the right choice for everyone.

 When deciding whether to start a new treatment, it’s important to weigh both its advantages and its disadvantages.
 Here, we’ll go through the pros and cons of TMS therapy to help you decide whether it might be the right treatment for you.

 - TMS therapy is safe: TMS is considered a safe treatment, and doesn’t carry the same risk for seizure as electroconvulsive therapy (another treatment for depression).
 It’s a non-invasive procedure, which means that no skin needs to be broken in order to receive the treatment.